-Because there is no school uniform, ID badges and lanyards will be provided at the start of the school year and must be worn and visible at all times.
-The first replacement ID badge is \$1 and subsequent replacements are \$5.
+Because there is no school uniform, ID badges must be worn around the neck on a school-issued lanyard and visible at all times.
+ID badges are required for student assistance in all areas of the school including, but not limited to, the front desk, counselor offices, clinic, lunch line, library, etc. The first replacement ID badge is \$1 and subsequent replacements are \$5.
 Badges are requested in room 132.